bootmortis/iran-hosted-domains/README.md

 ### [Clash](https://github.com/Dreamacro/clash) (Like [ClashX](https://github.com/yichengchen/clashX) / [clash_for_windows_pkg](https://github.com/Fndroid/clash_for_windows_pkg) / [Clash Verge](https://github.com/zzzgydi/clash-verge) / ...)

 1. Make sure you are using at least version `2023.04.13` of [Clash Premium](https://github.com/Dreamacro/clash/releases/tag/premium) Core  Or `v1.14.1` of [Clash.Meta](https://github.com/MetaCubeX/Clash.Meta) Core.
+If not, you can use the old version format described in the third step.
 2. Open your current profile/config that you use.
 3. Add these lines to the file:
 ```yaml